 Perfectionists often get very defensive when they are criticized because a critique threatens to expose their weaknesses, much in the same way failing does.
 Perfectionists perceive criticism as a measure of their worth or ability.

-They fear to fail in some way.
+They fear failing in some way.

-While nobody really likes to fail, perfectionists take fear of failure to a different level.
-Instead of finding what valuable lessons could be lurking in the failure, a perfectionist takes it very personal.
+While nobody really likes to fail, perfectionists take the fear of failure to a different level.
+Instead of finding what valuable lessons could be lurking in the failure, a perfectionist takes it very personally.
 To combat this fear, a perfectionist might overcompensate by reading something over and over again, obsessing about lists and organization, or being unable to make a decision.

 Perfectionists are often on the lookout for imperfections in themselves and others.
 Perfectionists tend to be largely overcritical of any misstatement, misspelling or flaw and see it as vitally important to correct people when they make a mistake.